inexorgame-obsolete/wiki-mirror/Build.md

 ### GUI

 Some users might prefer CMake GUI, you will probably have to select a source directory and a build directory.
-Set the source directory to the root directory of the sauerbraten-fork project and the build directory to a new directory inside the other named build.
+Set the source directory to the root directory of the Inexor project and the build directory to a new directory inside the other named build.
 Then select the desired generator and create a project file.

 ## Actually building the sources